Estancias, gauchos and the epic, empty road. A self-drive through Patagonia is a great way to get a sense of rural Argentina, says Jonathan.

 The vast emptiness of Patagonia is a place that has always had a hold over me, so when the opportunity came up to pioneer some Audley self-drive itineraries on the Ruta 40, I jumped at it.
-Along for the drive was Carolyn, Audley's Programme Manager for Latin America, in the role of navigator, translator, note-taker and restaurant-stop planner.
+Along for the drive was Carolyn, Audley's Program Manager for Latin America, in the role of navigator, translator, note-taker and restaurant-stop planner.

 The day had started well.
 The sky was blue, it was gloriously windy in a way that only Patagonia can be, we had a morning visit to the Cave of Hands, an archaeological site that I had wanted to visit for over a decade, and all was well with the world.
-Fourteen hours later we spluttered out of the wilderness and into the tiny town of El Chaltén after a fraught last 100 kilometres in which the fuel gauge had settled below empty.
+Fourteen hours later we spluttered out of the wilderness and into the tiny town of El Chaltén after a fraught last 100 kilometers in which the fuel gauge had settled below empty.